 Before it agrees to make the first annuity payment, it may take steps to confirm that your death occurred naturally.
 If you died in an unusual or suspicious situation, it may withhold benefits in lieu of a full investigation.
 Depending upon the policies of the life insurance company in question, this may take weeks or months.
 In most cases, life insurers will refuse to make payouts on suspicious death claims until police and medical officials have made the results of their official investigations available to the public.

-Your policy's underwriter may actively participate in these investigations.
-If this is the case, it may be granted access to your official medical records.
+Your policy’s underwriter may actively participate in these investigations.
+If this is the case, you may be granted access to your official medical records.
 However, this may prove expensive and time-consuming for your insurer.
-If there's no investigation into your death, it's unlikely that your life insurance provider will care to review these records.
+If there’s no investigation into your death, it’s unlikely that your life insurance provider will care to review these records.